 One of my worst memories from my young childhood was when my older sister had her friend round to play for the afternoon.
-Both of them being five years older than me I was, of course, the smallest, so I happily accepted the friend’s offer of a ride on her shoulders through the small area of woodland on our property.
-We headed towards an overgrown quarry that was also located on our land, but unfortunately for me, the friend tripped over a tree root, I catapulted off her shoulders and face-first into a huge patch of stinging nettles.
-I howled and they panicked, rushed me back to the house making me promise not to tell Mum, in return for which they would read me a story.
-Having smuggled me up to the bedroom they kept their end of the bargain, and I kept mine by never telling tales on them, but after this, I never had a great fondness for nettles, that is until a few years back when I discovered they can make excellent free plant food.
+Both of them being five years older than I was, of course, the smallest, so I happily accepted the friend’s offer of a ride on her shoulders through the small area of woodland on our property.
+We headed towards an overgrown quarry that was also located on our land, but unfortunately for me, my friend tripped over a tree root, I catapulted off her shoulders, landing face-first in a huge patch of stinging nettles.

 How to Make the Nettle Plant Food.

-Start in Spring (ideally before the nettles have flowered).
+Start in the Spring (ideally before the nettles have flowered).

-Leave in a corner of the garden away from the house (to avoid the resulting odor and the flies this attracts) for about four weeks, or until the liquid part of the mixture is the color of tea.
+Lastly: Leave the bucket in a corner of the garden away from the house (to avoid the resulting odor and the flies this attracts) for about four weeks, or until the liquid part of the mixture is the color of tea.

 When you wish to use the plant food simply drain off what you need and dilute with fresh water at a rate of 1 part nettle plant food to approximately 8-10 parts water.

 Up until Winter, continue to top up your bucket with fresh nettles and water, or alternatively keep two buckets brewing some nettle tea, and when you are ready to use one, drain the liquid off into another container and throw the nettles on to your compost heap.

 You can then set this empty bucket up again, and meanwhile, use up the liquid you drained off.
 When the liquid is gone then use the mixture from your second bucket, set up that bucket again, and so on, alternating between batches.